 Dante Fascell Park offers outdoor facilities for various sports such as handball, volleyball, and basketball.
 There are also jogging paths, walking trails, picnic areas, and a gated playground for children.

-Vizcaya Museum and Gardens is also a must-visit site in South Miami.
-It is a renaissance-style Italian villa featuring polished gardens, 40 acres of land fronting the ocean, and indoor museum, and antiques and housewares from centuries back.
+Vizcaya Museum and Gardens is also a must-visit site in the area.
+It is a renaissance-style Italian villa featuring polished gardens, 40 acres of land fronting the ocean, an indoor museum, and antiques and housewares from centuries back.

 South Miami is a family-friendly neighborhood that values history as much as it values shopping, dining, and just enjoying the sea.
 Get in touch with The Jills Zeder Group at 305.722.5721 or 305.341.7447 to get started.